Tennessee CPA requirements

 In order to be eligible for the CPA Exam, the state requires candidates to meet certain CPA Exam requirements in Tennessee, including the following.

 Minimum education requirement

-Not more than six 6 semester or eight 8 quarter hours may be internship programs.
+- No more than 6 semester or 8 quarter hours may be internship programs.

 Minimum experience requirement

 One year of experience shall consist of full or part-time employment that extends over a period of no less than one year and no more than three years and includes no fewer than 2,000 hours of performance of services which may include industry, government, academia or public practice.

 Tennessee CPA license renewals

 Tennessee CPAs must renew their licenses every other two years.
 The cycle occurs January 1 - December 31 biennially.

 Continuing professional education (CPE) hours must be completed In the two calendar years prior to the year during which a license is to be renewed.
 All CPAs must complete no less than 80 hours of CPE credits that comply with Tennessee Board of Accountancy rules, during the two-year period preceding renewal, including:

 - All license holders shall complete at least 40 hours in technical fields of study.